ITE101 - Introduction to Industrial Safety

 ITE135 - Digital Electronics

 An introduction to the theory and application of logic gates, Boolean algebra, combinational logic, sequential logic, shift registers, counters, and arithmetic circuits.
-Laboratory experiments provice experiences with digital integrated circuits, circuit behavior, and digital troubleshooting techniques.
+Laboratory experiments provide experiences with digital integrated circuits, circuit behavior and digital troubleshooting techniques.
 Laboratory exercises reinforce the theoretical concepts by providing hands-on experience with digital integrated circuits and digital troubleshooting equipment.
 (3 crs.)

 ITE165 - Machine Processing I

 An introduction to machine tool processes with discussions of basic foundry (metalcasting).
-Operations and techniques investigated include the following: sand molds, gating systems, patterns castings, metal solidification, layout, tool geometry, lathe work, milling, shaping, drilling, cut-off tools, bench work, precision and semi-precision measuring instruments, CNC mill and lathe and lab safety.
-Class is laboratory based and meets for 6 hours per week.
+Operations and techniques investigated include the following: sand molds, gating systems, patterns castings, metal solidification, layout, tool geometry, lathe work, milling, shaping, drilling, cut-off tools, bench work, precision and semi-precision measuring instruments, CNC mill and lathe, and lab safety.
+Class is laboratory based and meets for six hours per week.
 (3 crs.)

 A study of the theory and application of materials and materials testing used in a wide variety of industrial applications.
 Study includes the chemical, physical, mechanical and dimensional properties of metallic materials, plastics, and ceramics.
 Sufficient background in general chemistry is included to provide the proper foundation for the various concepts being presented in class.
 (3 crs.)

 This course provides experiences in problem-solving with reference to technical working drawings.
 Special emphasis is placed on American National Standards Institute practices, shop processes, conventional representation, standardization of machine parts and fasteners, preparation of tracings and the reproduction of industrial work drawings, and surface development.
 Pre-requisite ITE 115.
 (3 crs.)